Project 1 EECS 370 (Fall 2024)

 The purpose of the simulator is to keep a record of the current state of our registers and memory.
 Before each instruction is executed, a call to printState will be made, showing the values of your program’s memory and registers.
 The input for the simulator will be a machine code file, meaning you will need to parse the input and determine what actions to take.

-Consider the following machine code: 655363
+Consider the following machine code: 0x000A0003

 The same number, but in binary: 0b 0000 0000 0000 1010 0000 0000 0000 0011

 From here, we can determine the opcode and all other arguments.
-Recall that all numbers are binary under the hood, so we can implicitly think about the machine code in binary (even though it is given to us in decimal notation)
+Recall that all numbers are binary under the hood, so we can implicitly think about the machine code in binary (even though it is given to us in hexadecimal notation)

-Looking at positions 24-22, the opcode bits are 000, implying it is an ADD instruction Per Section 2, ADD has 3 arguments:
+Looking at positions 24-22, the opcode bits are 000, implying it is an ADD instruction per Section 2, ADD has 3 arguments:

 RegA: which is bits 21-19, is 0b001, or 1